MStenke/labs/calm/lab4/calm_workshop_lab4_marketplace.rst

 2. Clone the Blueprint from the Marketplace for editing.
 3. Edit the blueprint and launch as an application.

-Make sure *Marketplace Blueprints* is selected along the top of the Blueprint grid.
+Make sure *Marketplace Manager* is selected along the top of the Blueprint grid.
 Locate the **Mongo** blueprint within the grid and click the checkbox.

 .. figure:: http://s3.nutanixworkshops.com/calm/lab4/image5.png